KanFudz/OPenCV_Basics_Mexe4102_Malata_Umali/README.md

 ## I. Abstract

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; This project focuses on extracting contours from hand-drawn drawings to analyze and classify shapes with precision.
-Leveraging OpenCV, we preprocess the images through a series of techniques including grayscale conversion, noise reduction, and thresholding to prepare the images for effective contour detection.
-Once contours are detected, their geometric properties such as area, perimeter, and aspect ratio are analyzed to classify shapes accurately.
-The primary objective is to automate the identification and analysis of diverse shapes in hand-drawn images, addressing challenges like noise, irregularity, and varying line thickness.
-This project has broad applications, including document analysis, where it can help digitize handwritten materials, sketch recognition for artistic or educational purposes, and automated grading systems in learning environments.
-The integration of these methods not only showcases OpenCV's capabilities but also provides a robust approach to shape analysis in imperfect or non-standardized datasets.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; This project focuses on extracting contours from car images and analyzing their geometric features using OpenCV.
+Contour detection is a critical technique in computer vision that enables precise identification and analysis of object boundaries.
+By leveraging edge detection and contour extraction methods, the project addresses key challenges such as noisy backgrounds, inconsistent lighting, and varying image quality in car datasets.

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The project approach involves preprocessing car images to enhance clarity, applying advanced contour detection algorithms to isolate object shapes, and performing detailed shape analysis to extract valuable geometric features.
+These features include properties such as perimeter, area, and bounding rectangles, which can be used in applications like vehicle recognition, design evaluation, and structural analysis.

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The expected results include improved preprocessing pipelines, accurate contour identification, and enhanced understanding of vehicle shapes through visualization techniques.
+This project underscores the practical importance of shape analysis in real-world applications, particularly in autonomous driving systems, traffic monitoring, and digital design workflows.
 <br>
 <br>